Last Updated on June 14, 2026 by Bibhu Ranjan Mund, MPH

 - Keep the eye tissue healthy

-These are nutrients that are in most of the diets aimed at the long term wellness of the eyes.
+These are the nutrients which found in most of the diets focused for the long term wellness of the eyes.

 - Supporting digestion